BSU-Comp-Math-Classes/Shallow-water-equation-2D/README.md

 # Shallow-water-equation-2D
 This code solves shallow water equations (SWE) in a rectangular domain.
-Below is a more thorough description of the math behind the problem, and how to run the code.
+Below is a more thorough description of the math behind the problem and how to run the code.

 ## Shallow water equations
-Shallow water equation is a system of partial diﬀerential equations which approximates the propagation of ocean waves, river and estuary ﬂows, etc., where the assumption of a relative “shallowness” of water, i.e. ratio of the depth to horizontal directions being small, holds.
+The shallow water equation is a system of partial diﬀerential equations that approximates the propagation of ocean waves, river and estuary ﬂows, etc., where the assumption of a relative “shallowness” of water, i.e., the ratio of the depth to horizontal directions being small, holds.
 The system of equations takes the following form:

 $$\frac{\partial h}{\partial t} + \frac{\partial F_h}{\partial x} + \frac{\partial G_h}{\partial y} = 0$$
 $$\frac{\partial (uh)}{\partial t} + \frac{\partial F_{uh}}{\partial x} + \frac{\partial G_{uh}}{\partial y} = 0$$